-- 1. Forward the Resolution Authorizing the Mayor to Execute a Certification of Consistency for the Housing Authority of Champaign County Five-Year Plan for FY 2005-2009, and the Annual Plan for Fiscal Year 2009 to the Urbana City Council with a recommendation for approval. - 2.
-Recommend Council approval of the Resolution with suggested changes to the HACC FY 2009 Annual Plan - 3.
-Do not recommend Council approval of the Resolution.
+- 1. Approve the Resolution Authorizing the Mayor to Execute a Certification of Consistency for the Housing Authority of Champaign County Five-Year Plan for FY 2005-2009, and the Annual Plan for Fiscal Year 2009. - 2.
+Approve the Resolution, with changes to the HACC FY 2009 Annual Plan. - 3.
+Do not approve the Resolution.